stinger222/edu-schedule-constructor/README.md

 # Schedules Constructor
-A simple app that can make ugly class schedule look ~~even uglier~~ more pleasant and handy
+A simple app that can make ugly weekly schedule look ~~even uglier~~ more pleasant and handy
 <br/>

 ## Preview